v-nleaver/Hololens/hololens/hololens-release-notes.md

 ### Moving Platform Mode Settings

-We've added a new page to the Settings app to configure and control [Moving Platform Mode](hololens2-moving-platform.md).
+We added a new page to the Settings app to configure and control [Moving Platform Mode](hololens2-moving-platform.md).
 Being able to turn on Moving Platform Mode no longer requires needing to use device portal, which increases usability and security.
 User can reach the new page by opening the **Settings** app and selecting -> **System** -> **Holograms** and scroll down to see the Moving Platform Mode section and select **Setup Moving Platform Mode**.

 ![How to reach the Moving Platform Mode page](images/mpm-from-holograms-settings.jpg)